mweers/mweers.github.io/resume.md

 - Created and modified reports for the internal administration GUI using C#, VB, VBScript, CSS, HTML, and JavaScript for ASP.NET and ASP Classic Webform pages.
 - Modified GWT (Google Web Toolkit) Java-based internal GUI used to key corrections for OCR exceptions.
-- Ported over functionality from VB back-end service to Java.
+- Added functionality to screens on an Angular client-facing application.
+- Worked general bugfix and feature tasks for Java & .NET core backend services.

 ### Team Lead / QA Engineer
 **Revenue Management Solutions – Oklahoma City, OK**